digas99/as-project/api/README.md

 ### Filter Users by Key

 Filter the list of users by the keys available.
 Some keys can be combined.
+Most of the *string* **Fields** are valid.

 **Example HTTP Requests**